 Common provisions of S. 190 and H.R.
 1461 would abolish OFHEO and establish an independent agency to oversee the housing GSEs and the Federal Home Loan Banks; enhance the safety and soundness, disclosure, and enforcement tools available to the new regulator; and increase the budget autonomy of the new agency by exempting its assessments from the annual appropriations process.
 S. 190 as reported takes the further step of limiting the type of assets that Fannie and Freddie could hold in their investment portfolios.

-This report summarizes legislative proposals in the 109th Congress that aim to strengthen the regulation of the GSEs, and will be updated as warranted.
+This report summarizes legislative proposals in the 109th Congress that aimed to strengthen the regulation of the GSEs, and it will no longer be updated.

 Contents